natcap/invest.users-guide/source/getting_started.rst

 Installing the InVEST tool and data on your computer
 ====================================================

-The program InVEST-Setup.exe contains the InVEST toolbox, scripts, and training data, and is available for download at `www.naturalcapitalproject.org`_.
+Download the InVEST installer from `www.naturalcapitalproject.org`_.

 + Using Windows Explorer, take note of the folder structure and files extracted from InVEST-Setup.exe.
-Within the InVEST folder, you will see the toolbox InVEST220.tbx.
-The python scripts are in the folder \\InVEST220\\python\\.
+Within the InVEST folder, you will see the toolbox InVEST{VERSION}.tbx.
+The python scripts are in the folder \\{InVEST install directory}\\python\\.
 There is one script per model, and each ends with a ``*``.py suffix.
 In addition, you will see folders for Base Data, Biodiversity, Hydropower, Carbon, and others.
 These folders contain sample data.
-The InVEST220.mxd file is an ArcMAP document with the InVEST toolbox and sample data pre-loaded.

 Downloading and installing Python library extensions